arklumpus/MuPDFCore/Readme.md

 1. Building the `libmupdf` native library
 2. Building the `MuPDFWrapper` native library
+3. Creating the `MuPDFCore.NativeAssets.xxx-yyy` native assets NuGet packages
-3. Creating the `MuPDFCore` library NuGet package
+4. Creating the `MuPDFCore` library NuGet package

+Starting from MuPDFCore 1.8.0, the native assets are split into their own NuGet packages, on which the main MuPDFCore package depends.
+Aside from reducing the size of individual packages, this means that if you are making changes that do not affect the native assets, you can skip steps 1-3 and go straight to step 4.

-Steps 1 and 2 need to be performed on all of Windows, macOS and Linux, and on the various possible architectures (x86, x64 and arm64 for Windows, x64/Intel and arm64/Apple for macOS, and x64 and arm64 for Linux - no cross-compiling)!
-Otherwise, some native assets will be missing and it will not be possible to build the NuGet package.
+Steps 1 and 2 need to be performed on all of Windows, macOS and Linux, and on the various possible architectures (x86, x64 and arm64 for Windows, x64/Intel and arm64/Apple for macOS, and x64 and arm64 for Linux, both glibc and musl - no cross-compiling)!
+Otherwise, some native assets will be missing and it will not be possible to build the NuGet packages in step 3.

 ### 1. Building libmupdf